 Lopez may have been a humble man in life, but after his death he continued to receive honours and accolades.
-In 2006, he was enshrined into the Cleveland Indians Hall of Fame in 2006.
+In 2006, he was enshrined into the Cleveland Indians Hall of Fame.
 The Devil Rays now offer the Al Lopez Award to the organization’s top rookie in spring training.
 Meanwhile, the Rays invited his son, grandson, and great grandson to throw the ceremonial first pitch in 2006 – each of them named Alfonso Ramon Lopez.

 As a catcher and as a manager, Al Lopez was undoubtedly a baseball legend.
 He earned the respect and acclaim of teammates and adversaries alike, and became an inspiration to thousands of athletes and spectators in Tampa.
 Lopez returned to his hometown each winter, watching his community expand over the course of the 20th century.
 Though modest about his accomplishments, he left an indelible mark in the minds of fans from Ybor City to Brooklyn, from Cleveland to Chicago, and all points in between.

 This article originally appeared in the book Go-Go To Glory--The 1959 Chicago White Sox (ACTA, 2009), edited by Don Zminda.

 Keith Niebuhr, “He’s the Hall’s ‘Senor’ Citizen,” St. Petersburg Times, July 25, 2005.